20516 - MANAGEMENT OF INTERNATIONAL ORGANIZATIONS AND NGO'S

 Course taught in English

 International organizations (IOs) have been traditionally studied from the perspective of international relations, political science and international law.
 This course takes a managerial approach towards key areas of global organizing: the United Nations (UN) system, international financial institutions, global public-private partnerships, international non-governmental organizations (INGOs), and global foundations.

-The second part of the course (lectures 7-12) will provide an overview of the managerial reforms, tools and systems in international organizations.
+The second part of the course (lectures 8-12) will provide an overview of the managerial reforms, tools and systems in international organizations.
 The issues to be considered include financial management, HR management, stakeholder management, profile management and branding, field operations’ management, management control, and performance measurement.
-Lastly, the course will address the growingly important issues of the public profile and accountability of IOs and their executives.
+Lastly, the course will address the growingly important issues of ethics and accountability for mission driven organizations and their executives.

 - Identify different families of IOs and elaborate on mandate and operations.

 - Understand the complexity and richness of the UN system, and distinguish roles and governance mechanisms of Funds, Programmes and Specialized Agencies.

 - Understand the current challenges and open issues of the managerial reforms in IOs and INGOs.

 - Understand the role of the aid system, other transnational actors, such as global public-private partnerships and global philanthropic foundations.

 - Apply critical thinking in relation to management tools and reforms.